ckeditor/ckeditor5/docs/framework/contributing/code-style.md

 This rule ensures that all imports from the `@ckeditor/*` packages are done through the main package entry points.
 This is required for the editor types to work properly and to ease migration to the installation methods introduced in CKEditor&nbsp;5 v42.0.0.

-👎&nbsp; Example of an incorrect code for this rule:
+👎&nbsp; Example of incorrect code for this rule:

 ```ts
 // Importing from the `/src/` folder is not allowed.